Dune Succession Trail

 Dune Succession Trail is a short, relatively easy, and educational.
-Indian Dunes National Lakeshore is located on Lake Michigan in the northeast corner of Indiana near the cities of Gary and Michigan City.
-Indian Dunes National Lakeshore is a only 40 miles from Chicago.
-There is a $6 fee to enter the West Beach area (as of August, 2011), but no permit is required to hike Dune Succession Trail, so get out and enjoy.
+Indian Dunes National Park is located on Lake Michigan in the northeast corner of Indiana near the cities of Gary and Michigan City.
+Indian Dunes National Park is a only 40 miles from Chicago.
+A $6 fee is charged to enter the West Beach area (as of 2017), but no permit is required to hike Dune Succession Trail, so get out and enjoy.

 To get to the trailhead: Take Interstate 96 to exit 26 and drive north on Route 49 (from Interstate 90/84 take exit 31 to pick up Route 49 farther to the south).
 Drive 1.6 miles north of I-96 to Route 12 and turn left.
 Proceed 8.6 miles to County Line Road and turn right.
 Make an immediate right on West Beach Road, drive past the entrance station to the large parking lot and begin hiking north toward the lake.

 From the west, take Interstate 90 to Route 20 and drive east 3.2 miles to County Line Road, Turn left and drive 1.2 miles north to West Beach Road.

 Trailhead address: 300 West Beach Road, Indiana Dunes National Park, Gary, IN 46403

 Trailhead coordinates: 41.622533, -87.207974 (41° 37′ 21.11″N 87° 12′ 28.70″W)